-Prices start in the upper $300k range, with some of our custom homes selling for $900k.
+Prices range from the mid $400s to lower $600s, with some of our custom homes selling for $900k.

 Our homes can be big or small!
 They range in size from 1,800 square feet to over 5,000 square feet.
 Lot sizes start at 41’ to well over 72′ in width.

 At build-out, Tucker Hill will see the completion of approximately 625 housing units built on approximately 300 acres.

 Yes, there are other developments, but not in Texas.
-Tucker Hill has a sister – Westhaven, located in Franklin, Tennessee.
+Tucker Hill has a sister – Westhaven – located in Franklin, Tennessee.
 As one of the largest traditional neighborhood developments (TND) in the Southeast, this SLC community is located several miles west of historic downtown Franklin.
 Visit Westhaven online at www.westhaventn.com.
+Another community, Westerly, is coming soon to Erie, Colorado, near Denver.

 Currently, there are no other SLC developments like Tucker Hill in the DFW Metroplex.

 For information about other Southern Land Company mixed-use and single-family developments, please visit the Southern Land Company web site.

-Even though Tucker Hill is built within McKinney’s city limits, it resides within the Prosper Independent School District.
+Tucker Hill resides within McKinney’s city limits.
+But, it falls within the borders of Prosper Independent School District.
 Learn more about PISD here.